 Click this link to get involved and feel the rewards of helping others who are struggling!

 Check out our upcoming events on our Facebook events or Eventbrite page.
 Everyone is welcome!
 You don’t have to be impacted by addiction or be a Christian to participate.
 Attend online or in-person.
-The same goes for our MAP For Healing and Recovery aftercare and discipleship program.
+The same goes for our MAP For Healing and Recovery program.
 We are still accepting late registrations for our fall program series that just started!
 The next series begins in January.

 Copyright © 2021, Edward Livesay, Mission Addiction